kassko/data-mapper/docs/attributes/DataSourcesStore.md

 - All sources must have unique `id` values for referencing
 - `MultiPropDataSource` is **not** repeatable and must be inside `DataSourcesStore`
 - `SinglePropDataSource` is **not** repeatable
+- Individual data sources can have their own `enabled` parameter

 ## When to Use